 The huge catchment of the Great Ouse connects notable places like Milton Keynes, Bedford, St Neots, Huntingdon, St Ives and Cambridge while providing a wonderful natural network for wildlife.
 Despite habitat loss through agricultural intensification and urban development, parts of these waterways are still lined with reedbeds, willow trees, alder carrs and wetland plants, creating natural havens for wildlife, while beneath the water's surface freshwater fish and invertebrates swim through the nourishing waters and underwater vegetation.

-The Living Landscape scheme will expand and link existing nature reserves by working in partnerships with local authorities, local communities and others.
+The Ouse Valley Living Landscape scheme will expand and link existing nature reserves by working in partnership with local authorities, local communities, landowners and other organisations.
 We’re also working directly with the owners of Local Wildlife Sites, helping them to manage their land with nature firmly in mind.